gmc-code/PC-microbit-micropython/docs/introduction/power_management.rst

 | The code below renews a deep sleep every 24 hours.
-| THe microbit scrolls the temperature every 60 seconds
+| The microbit scrolls the temperature every 60 seconds
 | **wake_on=None** prevents button pressing from waking it.
 | **day_ms = 24*60*60*1000** and **ms=day_ms** is a day long deep sleep.
 | **run_every=True** allows run_every events to wake it.